saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Specifies the screen resolution to be used during your test session.
 Default screen resolution for Sauce tests is `1024x768`.

-:::note
+:::note notes
-We recommend that you specify the [`platformName`](#platformname) when you set the screen resolution.
-Additionally, if you want to set the screen resolution on Windows, we recommend that you use Windows 8 or newer (e.g., Windows 10).
+- We recommend that you specify the [`platformName`](#platformname) when you set the screen resolution.
+- Additionally, if you want to set the screen resolution on Windows, we recommend that you use Windows 8 or newer (e.g., Windows 10).
 :::